Fault-tolerant Coding for Entanglement-Assisted Communication: A coding theorem for fault-tolerant entanglement-assisted communication

-Our proof will progress according the following strategy: \begin{enumerate} \item Construct the coding scheme out of the relevant subcircuits for distillation and coding under arbitrarily varying perturbations, as illustrated in Figure~\ref{fig-allparts}. \item Choose the concatenation level $l$ corresponding to the number of locations in the entire coding scheme, including all subcircuits, in Eq. \eqref{eq-level-choice}. \item Bound expression \eqref{this-has-to-go-to-zero} in terms of the effective channel and the distilled state using Theorem~\ref{thm-eff-channel} and Theorem~\ref{thm-ft-ent-dist-normally}. \item Invoke our results on entanglement-assisted capacity under arbitrarily varying perturbations of strength $2(j_1+j_2)cp$ from Theorem~\ref{thm-avp-coding-thm} to obtain a bound on the achievable rates. \end{enumerate}
+\begin{enumerate} \item Construct the coding scheme out of the relevant subcircuits for distillation and coding under arbitrarily varying perturbations, as illustrated in Figure~\ref{fig-allparts}. \item Choose the concatenation level $l$ corresponding to the number of locations in the entire coding scheme, including all subcircuits, in Eq.~\eqref{eq-level-choice}. \item Bound expression Eq.~\eqref{this-has-to-go-to-zero} in terms of the effective channel and the distilled state using Theorem~\ref{thm-eff-channel} and Theorem~\ref{thm-ft-ent-dist-normally}. \item Invoke our results on entanglement-assisted capacity under arbitrarily varying perturbations of strength $2(j_1+j_2)cp$ from Theorem~\ref{thm-avp-coding-thm} to obtain a bound on the achievable rates. \end{enumerate}

 The coding scheme for fault-tolerant communication is based on the coding scheme for communication at a rate $R_{AVP}$ under arbitrarily varying perturbation.
 For each $n\in\mathbbm{N}$, using the Solovay-Kitaev theorem \cite{NC00}, we may choose specific quantum circuits $\Gamma^{\AVP,\mathcal{E}}$ and $\Gamma^{\AVP,\mathcal{D}}$ implementing the encoder $\mathcal{E}$ and decoder $\mathcal{D}$ used for communication under AVP, such that